 We love clothing, we love designing great clothes and wearing great clothes.
 Clothing companies, though, have a lot to answer for, whether it's environmental damage, workers' rights or the insidious marketing ploys so that people buy far more clothes than they need simply to stay 'on trend'.

-When we started as a company, we knew we could play along with this or do things our way, which meant doing it ethically.
+When we started as a company, we knew we could play along with this, follow a well-trodden path to profit or do things our way, which meant doing it ethically.
 It was an obvious choice.

-For us it's not some pretend statement.
-We've built ethics into every strand of our operations.
+For us, ethics isn't some pretend statement.
+It's not a tickbox exercise to meet stock market rules or shareholder expectations; we've built ethics into every strand of our operations.
 On a practical level, this means that:

-- it means using eco-friendly printing on-tshirts that requires a fixative that sometimes smells of vinegar and can leave small yellow-whitish stains (the smell and splash marks both disappear with the first wash, and clothing should always be washed before wearing for the first time);
+- it means using sublimation printing (on items like leggings and hoodies) and eco-friendly printing on-tshirts.
+Some of these methods have minor drawbacks (e.g. some kinds of printing requires a fixative that sometimes smells of vinegar and can leave small yellow-whitish stains - the smell and splash marks both disappear with the first wash, and clothing should always be washed before wearing for the first time, but unless a customer understands this it puts us at a disadvantage next to less environmentally-friendly producers);

 - it means more handling for us and lower profit margins;

-- it means only using accredited partners and those we can personally verify, adding considerably to our costs;
+- it means only using accredited partners and those we can personally verify, adding to our administrative costs;

 - it means we use high quality material, whether ringspun cotton or polyester that's been manufactured to the strictest environmental standards;

-We regard these as the cost of operating ethically.
-Sometimes we ask our customers to accept the cost (such as a faint vinegar smell on items before they're washed, or waiting an extra few days for their items because each has been printed and sewn only when ordered) but mostly it's hidden, behind the scenes, visible only to us.
-We could reduce or eliminate these costs but that would mean cutting corners, pretending to care.
-There are enough brands doing that already.
+We regard each of these as the cost of operating ethically.
+Sometimes we ask our customers to accept the cost (such as a faint vinegar smell on items before they're washed, or waiting an extra few days for their items because each gets printed and sewn only when ordered) but mostly the cost is hidden, behind the scenes, felt only by us.
+We could reduce or eliminate these costs but that would mean cutting corners, jumping on the bandwagon, pretending to care.
+The high street is full of brands doing that already.

-Fortunately, our values and approach resonates with our community.
-Many people are frustrated by how shallow clothing companies have become as they chase fast fashion, by the pretense of caring while behaving unethically, by companies that only do the right thing when they're caught doing wrong.
-Our customers share our philosophy and like what we do enough to wear what we produce; it is for this reason that we'll keep on doing it.
+Fortunately, our values and approach resonates with the community we're building.
+Many people are frustrated by brands operate, by their pretense of caring while behaving unethically, by companies that only do the right thing once they're caught doing wrong.
+More people who share our philosophy are finding us, and they like what we do enough to wear what we produce; it is for this reason that we'll keep on doing it.